barrie-cork/thesis-grey-lit/docs/User_Stories_and_Requirements.md

 **As a researcher**, I want to tag results as included, excluded, or maybe so that I can categorise them for my review.

+**As a researcher**, I want to be required to tag each result with one of the three options (Include/Exclude/Maybe) before I can complete my review and proceed to reporting.

 **As a researcher**, I want to provide exclusion reasons when I exclude results so that I can document my decision-making process.

+**As a researcher**, I want to be able to add exclusion reasons for excluded results but not be required to provide reasons for included or maybe results.

 **As a researcher**, I want to add notes to individual results so that I can capture my thoughts and observations.